MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 2. Choose **Set up GST** and complete the steps.
 3. When you have completed the assisted setup, visit the **GST Posting Setup** page and check if you have to fill in more fields according to the local requirements in your version of [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information, see [Local functionality in Business Central](about-localization.md)

-## <a name="set-up-vat-registration-numbers-for-your-country-or-region"></a>Set up IRD numbers for your country or region
+## <a name="set-up-vat-registration-numbers-for-your-country-or-region"></a>Set up GST registration numbers for your country or region

-To help ensure that people enter valid VAT registration numbers, you can define formats for the VAT registration numbers that are used in the countries or regions in which you do business. [!INCLUDE[prod_short](includes/prod_short.md)] will display an error message when someone makes a mistake or uses a format that is incorrect for the country or region.
+To help ensure that people enter valid GST registration numbers, you can define formats for the GST registration numbers that are used in the countries or regions in which you do business. [!INCLUDE[prod_short](includes/prod_short.md)] will display an error message when someone makes a mistake or uses a format that is incorrect for the country or region.

-To set up VAT registration numbers, follow these steps:
+To set up GST registration numbers, follow these steps:

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Countries/Regions**.
-2. Choose the country or region, and then choose the **VAT Reg.
+2. Choose the country or region, and then choose the **GST Reg.
 No. Formats** action.
 3. In the **Formats** field, define the format by entering one or more of the following characters:

 * **#** Requires a single-digit number.